The golf model on $\mathbb{Z}/n\mathbb{Z}$ and on $\mathbb{Z}$: Introduction

 \begin{enumerate}[$(i)$] \item if $\nl(n)= an + o(n)$ for some constant $a>0$, then there exists two explicit constants $\alpha, \beta>0$ such that $\P(\alpha \leq \Max{\Deltan \TL}/\log n \leq \beta)\underset{n\to\infty}\to 1$; \item if $\nl(n)/\sqrt{n}\to \lambda>0$, then the process $(\sorted{\Deltan \TL}_i/n, i \geq 1)$ converges in distribution for the product topology to a process $(y^{(\lambda)}_j,j\geq 1)$, satisfying $y^{(\lambda)}_j>0$ a.s., for all $j$, and which can be represented as the excursion sizes above the current minimum of a Brownian motion $B_t$ on $\intzo$ conditioned by hitting $-\lambda$ at time $1$.\footnote{A formal definition of this Brownian motion is given in Proposition \ref{prop:cv_marchecondit_vers_browniencondit}.} \item if $\nl(n) / \sqrt{n} \to +\infty$, then $\Max{\Deltan \TL}/n\to 0 $ in probability, \item if $\nl(n) / \sqrt{n} \to 0$, then $\Max{\Deltan \TL}/n\to 1 $ in probability. \end{enumerate} \end{theorem}

-The analysis relies on the fact that sequences of block sizes in our model have the same distribution as the sequences of tree sizes in some uniform random forest with a marked node.
-We detail this correspondence and then prove Theorem \ref{thm:phaseT} in Section \ref{subsect:cercle_asymptotiques}.
+The analysis relies on the fact that the sequences of block sizes in our model have the same distribution as the sequences of tree sizes in some uniform random forest with a marked node.
+We detail this correspondence in Section \ref{subsect:cercle_asymptotiques_preliminaries} and then prove Theorem \ref{thm:phaseT} in Section \ref{subsect:cercle_asymptotiques}.

-We finally give another theorem about the asymptotic behavior of the golf process on $\znz$, this time when $\nballs$ and $\nholes$ are fixed (the \textit{sparse case}).
-Notice that the last block is a deterministic function of the other ones (since the sum of all the block sizes is equal to $n-\nl$).
+Finally, we give another theorem about the asymptotic behavior of the golf process on $\znz$, this time when $\nballs$ and $\nholes$ are fixed (the \textit{sparse case}).
+Note that the last block is a deterministic function of the others (since the sum of all the block sizes is equal to $n-\nl$).

 \begin{theorem}[Sparse case] Let $\nballs$ and $\nholes$ be some fixed integers such that $\nballs < \nholes$.
 Under $\pcercle$, the vector $({\Deltan_i \TL}/{n})_{0\leq i < \nl}$ converges in distribution to $\limdelta = (\limdelta_0,\ldots, \limdelta_{\nl-1})$ as $n\to\infty$, where $\limdelta$ is a random variable taking values in